Effect of accretion on scalar superradiant instability: Summary and Discussion

 \section{Summary and Discussion}

 In this work, we provided a thorough analysis of how accretion affects the evolution of a BH-condensate system with scalar superradiance and GW emission.
 Despite the coexistence of multiple modes with different values of $n$ and $l$, the evolution has a simple and universal pattern.
-With the small mass-coupling $\alpha = M\mu$, we obtained analytical approximations of all the important quantities.
-Compared with numerical results, these approximations agree reasonably well (see Tables \ref{tab:single} and \ref{tab:Multi}).
-We found that accretion could greatly speed up the mass accumulation and the GW emission, resulting in stronger and shorter GW signal compared to the case without accretion.
+Our main findings are summarized below.
+In theoretical aspect: \begin{itemize} \item We considered, for the first time, the capture of photons from the accretion disk by the BH during superradiant evolution.
+Despite the presence of superradiance, the BH spin still does not exceed its limit value $a_{*\text{lim}} \simeq 0.998$. \item With the small mass-coupling $\alpha = M\mu$, we obtained analytical approximations of all the important quantities, incorporating the effects of superradiance, accretion and GW emission.
+These formulas can be readily applied in relevant phenomenological studies. \item This work serves as a theoretical baseline for more complex scenarios, such as including non-gravitational interactions between the scalar field and Standard Model particles. \end{itemize} In phenomenological aspect, we found: \begin{itemize} \item Accretion could greatly speed up the mass accumulation and the GW emission, resulting in stronger and shorter GW signal compared to the case without accretion. \item GWs emitted by modes with $l > 1$ should also be taken into account when studying the stochastic GW background and conducting targeted GW searches, even though they are often neglected in the literature. \end{itemize}

 In Sec.~\ref{sec:setup}, we reviewed the scalar superradiance rate, the evolution of the BH-condensate system without accretion, and the evolution of BHs with only accretion.
 The capture of photons from the accretion disk is included, resulting in a limiting value of the BH spin $a_{*\text{lim}}=0.998$.
 Without superradiance, the BH mass grows exponentially with time and the spin follows the accretion trajectory to $a_{*\text{lim}}$.
 The differential evolution equations with all these effects are provided in Eqs.~\eqref{eq:total_ODEs}, which serves as the analysis benchmark in the rest of this manuscript.